-PA-40 Schedule E (08-16) (FI)

-If
+PA SCHEDULE E Rents and Royalty Income (Loss)

-OFFICIAL USE ONLY

-If you have more than three properties, photocopy this schedule.

-Name of the taxpayer filing this schedule Social Security Number (shown first) or EIN

-See the instructions.
+PA-40 E 03-17 (FI) PA Department of Revenue 2017 OFFICIAL USE ONLY If you have more than three properties, photocopy this schedule.
+Name of the taxpayer filing this schedule Social Security Number (shown first) or EIN See the instructions.
 Report the income and expenses for the use of your personal property by others.
 Also, report the income you received for the extraction of oil, gas and other minerals from your property, and the use of your patents and copyrights.
-Note: If you are in the business of renting your property, extracting minerals from your property or producing products from your patents and copyrights - use PA Schedule C.

-Part A. Property Description:

-Show the complete address and kind of each rental real estate property, and/or each source of royalty income.

-Part B. Income and Expenses: Identify the property from Part A and indicate if the owner is the taxpayer (T = the name shown first on the PA-40) or the spouse (S) or if jointly owned (J) Important: Spouses may not offset income and losses.
+Note: If you are in the business of renting your property, extracting minerals from your property or producing products from your patents and copyrights - use PA Schedule C. Part A. Property Description: Show the complete address and kind of each rental real estate property, and/or each source of royalty income.
+Kind of Property For Profit Property Complete Address YES C Α NO YES В NO YES С NO Part B. Income and Expenses: Identify the property from Part A and indicate if the owner is the taxpayer (T = the name shown first on the PA-40) or the spouse (S) or if jointly owned (J) Important: Spouses may not offset income and losses.
+Property A Property B Property C Income Expenses 3.
+Advertising 5.
+Cleaning and maintenance 5.
+14. Taxes - not based on net income14.
+Important: PA law does not permit any federal bonus depreciation.
+PA law limits the IRC Section 179 expensing to \$25,000.
+See the instructions.
+Income or Loss 20.
+Loss - Subtract Line 1 or 2 from Line 18. (fill in the oval, if a net loss) .20.
+21. Net Income or Loss(fill in the oval, if a net loss) \bigcirc 21.
+Total Lines 19 and 20.
+22. Rent or royalty income (loss) from PAS corporation(s) and partnerships from your

+23. Net Rent and Royalty Income (Loss).
+Add Lines 21 and 22.
+If submitting more than one schedule, total all amounts, and

-Pennsylvania Department of Revenue 2016 Instructions for PA-40 Schedule E
+Pennsylvania Department of Revenue 2017

+Instructions for PA-40 Schedule E